Thank you to the companies and organizations that help make Camp Resilience possible! Read more

 Who We Are

-Primarily a volunteer organization, Camp Resilience employs three full time and one part time staff members.
+Primarily a volunteer organization, Camp Resilience employs four full time staff members.

 Our dedicated Board of Directors of Veterans and local professionals oversee all operations and programming.